DataONEorg/dataone-web/content/hostedrepo.md

 infrastructure:
 #  icon:
   title: Focus on your research, leave your data infrastructure to us
-  intro: Let the experts behind DataONE manage and preserve your data software and derived products with our robust software and hardware.
+  intro: Let the experts behind DataONE manage and preserve your data, software, and derived products with our robust software and hardware.
   features:
     - headline: Open source repository platform
       text: DataONE hosted repositories represent stand-alone deployments of the open source [Metacat](https://knb.ecoinformatics.org/knb/docs/) repository server and [MetacatUI](https://github.com/NCEAS/metacatui) search and metadata management web client.
 These repository platforms are trusted by many repositories, including the NSF [Arctic Data Center](https://arcticdata.io), the Department of Energy [ESS-DIVE repository](https://ess-dive.lbl.gov/), and the [KNB Data Repository](https://knb.ecoinformatics.org), among many others.